silicon-optronics-inc/color_checker_detection/README.md

 Step2.
 Create “image” directory inside the output directory.

 Step3.
-Put an image into the “image” directory just created.
+Put an "image.jpg" into the “image” directory just created.

 Step4.
 Run color_checker_detection.exe, and find the inferenced result inside the “image” directory.